Multi-Higgs Amplitudes Bootstrapped: Dissecting SMEFT and HEFT: Theoretical framework

 Since all the singularities of the amplitude are contained in the factorizable piece, the coefficients $c_{i}$ in Eq.~\eqref{eq:gral_onshell_amplitude} are analytical functions of the Mandelstam variables, hence admit a Taylor expansion in the relevant variables,

-for the case of a four-point amplitude.
+in the case of a four-point amplitude.
 The overall energy dimension of $c_i$ can be inferred from the energy dimension of the amplitude and the spinor structures that it multiplies.
 Higher powers in the Taylor expansion of $c_{i}$ as a function of the Mandelstam variables will be suppressed by some energy scale for dimensional reasons.
 Since a high-enough power of the Mandelstam variables will induce a unitarity-violating behavior in the amplitude, their coefficients should be suppressed by a certain scale.
 Considering only a finite amount of terms, a possible choice of the suppressing scale is the minimal one at which unitarity is lost.
 These observations establish a clear path to connect the on-shell scattering amplitudes with EFTs: each unitarity-violating term in the expansion of the $c_{i}$'s would be related to a certain combination of WCs.

 To conclude this section, let us remark that when bootstrapping the amplitude, we do not assume any gauge symmetries\footnote{$\mathcal{T}$ could be seen as a tensor in ``flavor'' indices that can later be identified as, e.g., color indices.}.
 The algebraic structures related to gauge symmetries can be obtained by requiring consistent factorization of four-point tree-level amplitudes into three-point amplitudes and unitarity in the SM limit~\cite{Benincasa:2007xk,Shadmi:2018xan,Aoude:2019tzn,Durieux:2019eor,AccettulliHuber:2021uoa}.
 Additionally, the constraints on hypercharges from gauge anomaly cancellation arise from requiring both locality and unitarity in four-point one-loop amplitudes~\cite{Huang:2013vha,Chen:2014eva,AccettulliHuber:2021uoa}.
 This feature represents a clear advantage to compare EFTs that have the same physical degrees of freedom but differ in their gauge symmetry, such as HEFT and SMEFT.
+Finally, we note that our amplitude construction corresponds to a HEFT-like setup from the viewpoint of particle content and symmetry realization, as the Higgs field is treated as a singlet, independent of the Goldstone bosons associated with electroweak symmetry breaking.